FILM - Film Studies (FILM)

 FILM 324/ENGL 324 Science Fiction and Film

 Credits 3.
 3 Lecture Hours.
-History and trajectory of science fiction film into the 21st century by filmmakers such as Kubrick, Jenkins, Cameron, Coogler and others.
+History and trajectory of science fiction cinema into the 21st century by significant filmmakers, attending to film theory and genre studies; historical, aesthetic and technical developments; and the cultural and philosophical issues of the films.
+Instructors teaching this class will choose texts, assessments and approaches that represent current scholarship and satisfy course learning objectives.
 Prerequisites: 3 credits of literature at 200-level or above.
 Cross Listing: ENGL 324/FILM 324.

 FILM 343/WGST 343 Sex, Gender and Cinema